 - 3. The undertaking shall disclose, in accordance with this [draft] Standard, all the material information regarding negative impacts and risks in relation to environmental, social, and governance matters.
-The information shall enable the understanding of the undertaking's negative impacts on those matters and how they affect the undertaking's development, performance and position. - The undertaking may disclose all the material information regarding positive impacts in relation to environmental, social, and governance matters. - The undertaking may disclose sustainability-related financial opportunities that generate or are likely to generate material financial effects in the short-, medium- or long- term - 6.
+The information shall enable the understanding of the undertaking's negative impacts on those matters and how they affect the undertaking's development, performance and position. - 4.
+The undertaking may disclose all the material information regarding positive impacts in relation to environmental, social, and governance matters. - 5.
+The undertaking may disclose sustainability-related financial opportunities that generate or are likely to generate material financial effects in the short-, medium- or long- term - 6.
 In this [draft] ESRS, the term "impacts" refers to actual or potential sustainability-related impacts that are connected with the undertaking's business, as identified through an impact materiality assessment process (see section 3.4 Impact materiality of this [draft] Standard).
-The term "risks" refers to the undertaking's sustainability-related financial risks, as identified through a financial materiality assessment process (see section 3.5 Financial materiality of this [draft] Standard).
+The term "risks" refers to the undertaking's sustainability-related financial risks, as identified through a financial materiality assessment process (see chapter 3.5 Financial materiality of this section of the [draft] Standard).
 Collectively, these are referred to as "impacts and risks".

 - 7. The undertaking shall present material sustainability-related information as part of its management report (see chapter 8 Structure of sustainability statements). - 8.
-Sustainability-related information shall cover the reporting areas, as defined under paragraph 2 below. - 9.
+Sustainability-related information shall cover the reporting areas, as defined under paragraph 12 below. - 9.
 This [Draft] ESRS defines the information to be disclosed under Disclosure Requirements.
 Disclosure Requirements consist of more granular datapoints.
 The term "datapoint" in this context also refers to a narrative sub-element of a Disclosure Requirement. - 10.
-This [draft] ESRS use the following terms for Disclosure Requirements and datapoints: - shall disclose indicates that the provision is prescribed by a Disclosure Requirement or datapoint; - (b) shall consider indicates factors that the undertaking is expected to consider if they are applicable - in the preparation of the reporting prescribed by a Disclosure Requirement or datapoint; and - (c) may disclose indicates voluntary disclosure to encourage good practice.
+This [draft] ESRS use the following terms for Disclosure Requirements and datapoints: - (a) shall disclose indicates that the provision is prescribed by a Disclosure Requirement or datapoint; - (b) shall consider indicates factors that the undertaking is expected to consider if they are applicable in the preparation of the reporting prescribed by a Disclosure Requirement or datapoint; and - (c) may disclose indicates voluntary disclosure to encourage good practice.

-1.2 Cross-Cutting Standards and reporting areas
+1.2 LSME ESRS structure and reporting areas

-- 11. [Draft] ESRS is composed of the following sections: - Section 1 General requirements; - Section 2 General disclosures: - Section 3 Environmental disclosures; - Section 4 Social disclosures; - Section 5 Business conduct disclosures; - Section 1 General requirements and Section 2 General disclosures of this [draft] Standard are Cross-Cutting Sections, meaning that they apply to all sustainability matters. - 13.
-The Disclosure Requirements in [draft] Section 2, in the [draft] topical Sections cover the following reporting areas: - (a) Governance (GOV): the governance processes, controls and procedures used to monitor and manage impacts and risks (see [draft] Section 2, chapter 2 Governance); - (b) Strategy (SBM): how the undertaking's strategy and business model(s) interact with its material impacts and risks, including the strategy for addressing them (see [draft] Section 2, chapter 3 Strategy); - (c) Impact and risk management (IR): the process(es) by which impacts and risks are identified, assessed and managed through policies and actions (see [draft] Section 2, chapter 4 Impact and risk management); and - (d) Key Metrics (MT): how the undertaking measures its performance, with key indicators (see [draft] Section 2, chapter 5 Key Metrics).
+- 11. This [Draft] ESRS is composed of the following sections: - Section 1 General requirements; - Section 2 General disclosures; - Section 3 Environmental disclosures; - Section 4 Social disclosures; - Section 5 Business conduct disclosures; - 12.
+The Disclosure Requirements in this [draft] ESRS cover the following reporting areas: - Governance (GOV): the governance processes, controls and procedures used to monitor and manage impacts and risks (see Section 2 of this [draft] ESRS, chapter 2 Governance); - (b) Strategy (SBM): how the undertaking's strategy and business model(s) interact with its material impacts and risks, including the strategy for addressing them (see Section 2 of this [draft] ESRS, chapter 3 Strategy); - (c) Impact and risk management (IR): the process(es) by which impacts and risks are identified, assessed and managed through policies and actions (see Section 2 of this [draft] ESRS, chapter 4 Impact and risk management); and - (d) Key Metrics (MT): how the undertaking measures its performance, with key indicators (see topical section 3, 4 and 5 of this [draft] ESRS).

-1.3 Topical ESRS
+1.3 Topical section

-14. Topical section covers a topic and may be structured to cover several sub-topics and/or sub-sub-topics where necessary.
+- 13. A topical section covers a topic and may be structured to cover several sub-topics and/or sub-sub-topics where necessary.
 These are also referred to as "sustainability matters".
 Disclosure requirements are organised in accordance with this topical approach.
-Appendix

-- B Application Requirements of this [draft] Standard, paragraph AR 12, presents the list of sustainability matters covered in [draft] topical sections. - 15.
+Appendix B Application Requirements of this [draft] Standard, paragraph AR 12, presents the list of sustainability matters covered in [draft] topical sections. - 14.
 Section 2 of this [draft] ESRS establishes information to be mandatorily provided by the undertaking at a general level, across all sustainability topics.